ishika-164/Timetable_Scheduler/README.md

 # Timetable_Scheduler
-📅 SmartScheduler – Timetable & Smart Curriculum Platform
+📅 SmartScheduler – Smart classroom and timetable schedule Platform 🚀 Overview
-🚀 Overview

 SmartScheduler is a web-based timetable scheduling and curriculum management platform designed for higher education institutions.
 It helps automate and optimize class scheduling by considering real-world constraints such as: